GARP SCR: Understanding BASIC and BASIC+ (Part 2/2)

 Example:

-A city imports solid waste from another city and processes it within the city.
-It creates 100 units of emissions while doing so.
-It produces certain solid waste of its own and treats it the same centre and emits 200 units of emissions.
-For treating water waste, it sends the water waste to a facility outside the city.
+City "A" produces certain solid waste of its own and treats it locally and emits 300 units of emissions.
+For treating water waste, "A" sends the water waste to a facility outside the city to another city "B".
 Its water waste treatment incurs 200 units of emissions.
-If BASIC+ reporting is used, what should be the emissions reported.
+If BASIC reporting is used, what should be the emissions reported.

 · As per BASIC, only emissions that have originated in the city must be considered.
 So, the waste that originates in the city: Solid waste and Water waste.

-· Waste originated and treated within the boundary = Scope 1 = 200 units from solid waste
+· Waste originated and treated within the boundary of city "A" = Scope 1 = 300 units from solid waste

-· Waste originated in the city but treated outside the boundary = Scope 3 = 200 units from solid waste
+· Waste originated in the city "A" but treated outside the boundary ,that is, in city "B" = Scope 3 = 200 units from solid waste

 4. IPPU: Cities shall report all GHG emissions from IPPU in scope 1 under BASIC+ reporting only.